edahanoam/Awesome-Summarization-Datasets/README.md

 # Awesome-Summarization-Datasets
-The collection and ontology is a result of our survey __The State and Fate of Summarization Datasets__.
+The collection and ontology is a result of our survey __The State and Fate of Summarization Datasets__ (NAACL 2025).

 <p align="center">
   <img src="./images/ontology.png" alt="plot">